New Source to Target experience

 -

-In this section, you can include any additional information relevant to the River to enhance clarity and maintain comprehensive documentation.
+Additional river information: You can include any additional information relevant to the River to enhance clarity and maintain comprehensive documentation.

 This topic is on an earlier UI version, but the feature remains unchanged.